savagesnake/ORIM-Reddit-API/README.md

 * Allow the user to paginate through the posts
 * Style the grid and layout

+#### Bonus Criteria (optional)
+* Create  a page to allow us to view a post and its comments by itself.
+* Create units tests for created components.
+* Create a search interface that allows you to do a fuzzy search on reddit posts.

 #### API Reference
 API Docs:
 https://www.reddit.com/dev/API/